 Rebecca meets William.

 Unable to connect with her adopted newborn, Rebecca seeks out the man she believes to be his biological father.
-He’s in a very bad way, but still able to offer some helpful advice: Rebecca should give the baby his own name, not the name meant for the baby she lost.
+He’s in a very bad way, but still offers some helpful advice: Rebecca should give the baby his own name, not the name meant for the baby she lost.
 He also hands her a book of poetry by his favorite poet, Dudley Randall.
 You see where this is going, yes?

 Jack takes a desk job to make more money.